IBM OS/2, eComStation & ArcaOS

 OS/2 Discontinued by IBM

 Effectively IBM had stopped selling and supporting OS/2.
 End of Standard Support for OS/2 Warp was December 31, 2006.

-The combined sophistication of this software and its typical user created unheard-of loyalty to a product that had been removed from production.
+The combination of a sophisticated operating system and its technically-literate users created unheard-of loyalty to a product that was no longer in production.

 The Open Source Petition Letter to IBM